 The Sutton Place Hotel is pleased to offer discounts of up to 35% for conference participants who book more than 15 days in advance of the conference dates.* To access the discount either call 1.866.378.8866 and ask for the “Advance Booking Offer” or use Promo Code ‘ADVP’ when booking online at https://www.suttonplace.com/hotels/sutton-place-hotel-vancouver-van.

 Call for Abstracts

-Our conference would not be possible without the generous support of our sponsors each year and we would like to thank all our past sponsors for your support of this important public health event.
-If you are interested in sponsoring this year’s conference please contact Christina Harding at email@example.com to learn about our sponsorship tiers and incentives.
+Our conference would not be possible without the generous support of our sponsors each year.
+If you are interested in sponsoring this year’s conference please contact Christina Harding at firstname.lastname@example.org to learn about our sponsorship tiers and incentives.
 All sponsors will have their logo’s printed on the conference program & other promotional material (online & in print), will receive special recognition during the conference, and will receive at least one complimentary 2-day registration.